lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/polymer-in-water.rst

 ..  container:: justify

-    After the minimization, the high frequency dump command is cancelled, and a new dump command with lower frequency is used (see below).
+    After the minimization, the high-frequency dump command is canceled, and a new dump command with a lower frequency is used (see below).
 We also reset the time to 0 with *reset_timestep* command: